mrakgr/Tutorials/theano_install.md

 - An alternative way of installing and some good discussion can be found on this [Reddit thread](https://www.reddit.com/r/MachineLearning/comments/4jajq2/theano_windows_installation_guide/) in the ML sub.
 Getting Theano with WinPython and installing Cuda related stuff manually might be a decent alterantive to Anaconda, but the best option is to figure it out yourself.
 Getting Linux stuff to run on Windows will always run into headaches otherwise.

-- It might be worth a try instead of modifying the `THEANO_FLAGS` environment variable, to create the `.theanorc` variable in the users directory as per instructions in the thread above.
+- It might be worth a try instead of modifying the `THEANO_FLAGS` environment variable, to create the `.theanorc` file in the Users directory as per instructions in the thread above.

 - Git for Windows command line Linux tools are of higher quality than what you might find packaged elsewhere on the net.
 If you find a recommendation to get the same set of tools under a different name in a random library on the net, just use the ones from Git.